Child & Adolescent Services

 Concerned About Your Child’s Performance?

-Learning Disabilities (LD) can occur even in children with high intelligence.
-When a LD exists along with ADHD or ADD, children have greater difficulty in the classroom.
+Learning Disabilities (LD) occur even in children with high intelligence.
+When a LD exists along with ADHD or other mental health disorders, children have greater difficulty in the classroom.
 The key is to collaborate with school personnel and families to base treatment interventions and accommodations on personal strengths.

-Achieving long-term improvement for children with emotional problems, ADHD, or learning problems requires a multi-level approach, including:
+Achieving long-term improvement for children with emotional challenges, ADHD, or learning disabilities requires a multi-level approach, including:

-Making adjustments in class and home settings to fit your child’s learning style
+- Adjusting school and home settings to support your child’s learning style

 - Accurate diagnosis

 - Home and school interventions